 Condition requirement Means of monitoring during period under review Compliance achieved?
-The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
+The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least 5 days prior to the first exercise of this consent.
+Notification received by Council.
+Yes The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
-Yes 12.
-The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
+N/A The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
-Yes Lists the range of parameters required to be tested for in the analysis of groundwater samples.
+No Lists the range of parameters required to be tested for in the analysis of groundwater samples.
 Implementation of Groundwater Monitoring Programme and assessment of results.
-Yes 14.
+N/A 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to fist round of sampling being undertaken.
-Yes 15.
+N/A 16.
 The consent holder shall provide to the Council, during the month of May each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 The report shall also provide an assessment of injection well condition, well integrity and an updated injection modelling report.
 Receipt of satisfactory report during May each year.
-Yes 16.
-The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least 5 days prior to the first exercise of this consent.
-Notification received by Council.
 Yes 17.
+Lapse clause.
+Receive notice of exercise of consent.
+Yes 18.
 Consent review provision.
-N/A N/A Overall assessment of consent compliance and environmental performance in respect of this consent
+N/A N/A Overall assessment of consent compliance a Overall assessment of consent compliance a Suspended Solids concentration was not pro- Good Good